 Heritage Park is a small community park in the town of La Verne.
 January through mid-March, The La Verne Heritage Society offers U-Pick oranges on Saturdays.
 For $5.00 visitors get a bag that they can fill with oranges or grapefruits.
 U-Pick is available until the trees are picked clean.
 5001 Vía De Mansion, La Verne, California.

 Ambers is one of the most popular cherry farms in the Leona Valley.
 If you are looking for fresh off the tree juicy sweet cherries, Ambers is the place.
 Ambers offers 11 varieties of cherries.
 You can taste before you pick.
 Grab a pail and start picking.
 9300 Leona Ave, Leona Valley, CA 93551

 Rely’s Farm is a working apple orchard and living history farm.
 The main U-Pick crop is apples.
 During the year, other crops include raspberries and peaches.
 Gift shop, bakery, and seasonal events.
 12261 Oak Glen Rd, Yucaipa, CA 92399

 Southern California U-Pick strawberries at its best.
-The fields here overlook Carlsbad Lagoon and are on some very expensive land.
-So far no developer has managed to purchase this land.
-A small bucket cost 10 dollars one person entrance.
-A Large bucket is 20 dollars with 2 person entrance.
+The fields here overlook Carlsbad Lagoon and are on some costly land.
+So far, no developer has managed to purchase this land.
+A small bucket cost 10 dollars a person.
+A Large bucket is 20 dollars with two person entrance.
 Kids under five are free.
 If you don’t want to pick there are boxed strawberries for sale at the produce stand.
 1050 Cannon Rd, Carlsbad, CA 92008.

 Kenny’s Strawberry Farm Fallbrook